mikezahno/alfredworkflow-ffp/README.md

 ## Installing
 1. Click the download button to the right
-2. Double-click to import into Alfred 2
+2. Double-click to import into Alfred 2 (or later)
 3. Review the workflow to add custom Hotkeys or just use the keyword ffp

 ## Todo